 It’s easy to overlook that your fans aren’t working if you open your case while the PC is turned off.
 Of course, this is how you should usually open the case, which makes it much easier to miss that the fans are no longer spinning.

 If you suspect your fans are faulty, your first task is to confirm or disprove your suspicions.
 This means opening the case while the PC is turned on.
 Alternatively, you can open the case and then turn on the PC.

 It’s important to know that some GPUs are optimized, so their fans don’t spin unless they are required to do so.

-The most common reasons for fans not spinning include:
+The most frequent reasons for fans not rotating include:

 - Too much dust – This is a genuine possibility.
 If you don’t clean your PC regularly, dust can accumulate to the point that prevents the GPU fans from spinning.

 - Power connectors disconnected – This can be especially difficult to notice because even a slight loss of contact can lead to fans shutting off.